codeimpossible/codeimpossible.github.com/_posts/2011-11-13-Learning-Ruby-the-Zen-way-with-RubyKoans-and-SublimeText.md

     $ ruby /path/to/your/rubykoans/dir/path_to_enlightenment.rb

-After a few seconds you should see an output similar to&nbsp;below:
+After a few seconds you should see an output similar to below:

 [![][3] ][4]